KChen-lab/METAFlux/README.md

 `devtools::install_github('Rhyf/METAFlux')`

 ### Installation of Other Dependencies
-* Install the osqp package for optimization using `install.packages('osqp')`.
-If you encounter any issue during METAFlux installation.
+* Install the osqp package for optimization using `install.packages('osqp')`, If you encounter any issue during METAFlux installation.
 * Install the dplyr package using `install.packages('dplyr')`.